DevExpress/testcafe/docs/articles/documentation/using-testcafe/configuration-file.md

 TestCafe uses the `.testcaferc.json` configuration file to store its settings.

 > Important!
 Settings you specify when you run TestCafe from the [command line](command-line-interface.md) and [programming interfaces](programming-interface/README.md) override settings from `.testcaferc.json`.
-TestCafe prints a message in the console when this happens.
+TestCafe prints information about every overridden property in the console.

 Keep `.testcaferc.json` in a directory from which you run TestCafe.
 Most often, this is the project's root directory.
+TestCafe does not take into account configuration files located in other directories (for instance, project's subdirectories).

 A configuration file can include the following settings: